2raj2raj/bitcoin-educational-content/courses/btc202/en.md

 - [Umbrel Home**](https://umbrel.com/umbrel-home): this is a ready-to-use mini-server, specially designed and optimized for umbrelOS.
 Compact, silent, Ethernet-connected, it's equipped with an NVMe SSD (up to 4TB optional), 16GB RAM, and a quad-core CPU.
 You order it, plug it in, and go to `umbrel.local`.
-You've got an operational Umbrel in minutes.
+You can have an operational Umbrel up and running in minutes.
 That's the plug-and-play option.

 ![Image](assets/fr/081.webp)